 - Participants will receive an infusion of NK cells on days 7 and 35 after the HSCT. - Participants will remain in the hospital for monitoring after the HSCT and NK cell treatments, and will be followed closely as outpatients for the first 6 months after the transplant and then less frequently for at least 5 years.

 Further Study Information

 - Despite progress in pediatric oncology, some patient subsets with hematologic malignancies and pediatric solid tumors continue to experience extremely poor overall survival.
-Allogeneic Hematopoietic Stem Cell Transplant (HSCT) is effective in some high-risk hematologic malignancies and studies of allogeneic HSCT conducted within the POB for ultra high-risk pediatric solid tumors have shown some promise.
+Allogeneic Hematopoietic Stem Cell Transplant (HSCT) is effective in some high-risk hematologic malignancies.

 - Preclinical data demonstrates that activated NK cells readily kill pediatric solid tumors and leukemias, that large numbers of activated NK cells can be generated ex vivo using artificial APCs and that the post-transplant period may be favorable for expansion and survival of adoptively transferred NK cells.

 -Primary objectives are 1) to assess the feasibility and toxicity of infusing escalating doses of donor-derived activated NK cell donor lymphocyte infusions (NK-DLI) on Days 7 plus or minus 2 days and 49 plus or minus 7 days following HLA-matched T cell depleted (TCD) PBSCT in patients with metastatic or recurrent pediatric solid tumors and high risk leukemias who

 have unrelated donors or related donors; and 2) to determine if patients treated in this manner experience rapid, sustained donor engraftment and acceptable rates of aGVHD (less than 25% incidence of grade III or grade IV).